top of page

 Left handed Floyd Rose II replacements IN STOCK

-The Floyd Rose II was a genuine Floyd Rose tremolo made for Floyd Rose by Schaller in the late 1980s as a cheaper alternative to an Original Floyd Rose used on Kramer guitars and was also supplied as an OEM product to many other guitar brands with import lines throughout the 1980s and 1990s.
-The Floyd Rose II has exactly the same dimensions as the Original Floyd Rose but is made of cast iron.
-It was made in Germany, as with the Original Floyd Rose.
-Available for immediate pur
+The Floyd Rose II was a genuine Floyd Rose tremolo made for Floyd Rose by Schaller in the late 1980s as a cheaper alternative to an Original Floyd Rose.
+It was used on Kramer guitars and was also supplied as an OEM product to many other guitar brands with import lines throughout the 1980s and 1990s, such as Jackson, Charvel, Carvin, B.C.
+Rich, etc. The Floyd Rose II has exactly the same dimensions as the Original Floyd Rose but is made of cast iron.
+It was made in Germany, as

 Gaskell Guitars Australia